stefanoverna/graphql8/guides/pro/installation.md

 ✔ graphql-pro 1.0.0 validated successfully!
 ```

-In case of a failure, please {% open_an_issue "GraphQL Pro installation failure" %}:
+In case of a failure, please {% open_an_issue "GraphQL8 Pro installation failure" %}:

 ```
 Validating graphql-pro v1.4.800